clojure/tools.namespace/README.md

 **AOT-compilation:** Reloading code does not work in the presence of [AOT-compiled] namespaces.
 If you are using AOT-compilation in your project, make sure it is disabled and you have run `lein clean` before starting a REPL development session.
+Note that the presence of `:main` in project.clj triggers AOT-compilation in some versions of Leiningen.

 **Conflicts:** Other libraries which also do code-reloading may conflict with tools.namespace.
 One known example is ring-devel (as of